-Computer systems are today an obvious aid to modern forestry.
-As most major forest owners and corporations nowadays are depending on mobile computers in an integrated chain from customer to mill, the computers must be designed to withstand the harsh forest environment.
-Our computers survive in this wild life as we have spent years to specialize in building and delivering equipment for harvesters, forwarders, trucks and other forest vehicles.
+Computer systems are today an obvious aid to modern forestry and agriculture.
+As most major forest owners and farmers nowadays are depending on mobile computers and tablets in an integrated chain from plant to customer, the equipment must be designed to withstand the harsh environment.
+Our industrial computers survive in this wild life as we have spent years to specialize in building and delivering equipment for harvesters, forwarders, trucks and other forest and agriculture vehicles.
 Stresses like rain, sunlight, temperature changes, moisture and vibration are familiar challenges for JLT's R&D staff.

 Improved wood value

 Forest systems enable customers to make precise specifications for harvesting wood on order, thereby increasing the value of the material.
 If a company wants to buy special dimensions of pinewood, the use of digital maps, satellite pictures and similar helps forest owners locate the exact kind of pine asked for.